yutingwu4/NaviSmoothie/README.md

 ![createNewPage](https://user-images.githubusercontent.com/74384669/117894346-03d0db80-b271-11eb-87d6-aa77d6e65aa8.PNG)

 5) Upon clicking on the smoothie cards, a window pops up displaying the smoothie name, ingredients, instructions, and notes, where users can make and save changes or delete the card altogether.
 But remember!
-As much as we would like to use fave names, we can only have unique names for our smoothie recipes collection!
+As much as we would like to use our fave names, we can only have unique names for our smoothie recipes collection!

 ![uniqueName](https://user-images.githubusercontent.com/74384669/117895725-d6d1f800-b273-11eb-8387-eb447c124abb.PNG)